 Still in our twenties, we had the optimism of youth and the energy to pursue our dreams.
 Little did we know how challenging ranch work could be, at times.
 The hard work, long nights, and scraping by wasn’t easy.
 But the satisfaction of saving a calf, community at a branding, good calf weights in the fall… the pleasure and satisfaction has far outweighed the difficulties.
 We have never regretted taking the plunge.

-One of the most common questions I receive is: “how do I get a job on a ranch when I have no experience?”
+One of the most common questions I receive is: “how do I work on a ranch with no experience?”

 Neither my husband or I grew up on a ranch.
 We had basic riding skills.
 We owned horses, we’d both been around cattle a bit, and we knew how to work hard.
 We were ready to move on from sticky Missouri and a boring construction job.

 How to become a ranch hand with no experience.

 The number one requirement is to genuinely want to change.
 If you are just dreaming, you won’t get anywhere.
 You need more than half-hearted daydreams.
 You need to have a strong desire; perhaps fueled by a dissatisfaction with your current situation.
 You need a plan.